dgnunes/haocBackend/README.md

 - Tasks can be created, read, updated and deleted.
 - Every task belongs to only one list and cannot be reallocated to another.

+Tests should be executed by the following command:

+mocha tests --recursive --watch

+Unfortunatelly I couldn't finish the Project as I intended for work reasons.

+I included my Postman tests as well in the file: testeMongo.postman_collection.json.

+What remained to be implemented:
+- Sending the User creation email;
+- Finishing Unit Testing for all resources.

+Thanks for the opportunity and may the force be with us.